NEW LIVEMINT IS MAKING CONSUMERS & ADVERTISERS HAPPY

+Q] Why did you revamp an already popular website like Livemint and will you extend the changes to your other websites too?
 We had a fundamental brief, driven by deep consumer research and analytics that ultimately consumption of news on the Internet is going to be driven by personalization.
 Keeping that in mind, we have incorporated four big changes – one, the ‘Homepage’ would provide personalized news stories to the viewer, only those that interest him, two, the ‘Latest’ section will have all categories of news, aligned time-wise, with the most recent story on top, three, ‘Trending’ will tell you stories that are popular on our platforms and four, ‘My Reads’ would help you track stories that you have read recently.
 This would pave the way for subscription because a consumer will ultimately pay for content which he wants to come back to and only if he is getting a high quality personalized experience.
 Websites have never been personalized as far as news is concerned, which is why this launch and experience will be talked about for months.
 We expect to roll this out across all our platforms over the next few months.
 After Mint, it would be HT and then the rest of our local language platforms.
 And it’s going to set the benchmark for how interfaces are created in the news industry.

+Q] What kind of response are you getting from advertisers for this new interface?
 We believe what’s good for consumers can be good for advertisers as well.
 One of the things that we have done in this interface is make native ads possible.
 They are obviously differentiated, yet would feel like a part of the experience.
 We are moving away from ads that fundamentally block you from scrolling.
 We found that advertisers love the fact that they can do in-feed ads which are the best in terms of mobile engagement response to ads.
 Customers love them because we are not going to block them from going to Mint directly.
 Instead, I am letting them get access to content immediately and while they consume more content and more deeply, there will be some ads that they see as a part of it.
 In fact, our consumers have told us very clearly ‘I have no problems with HT monetizing the portal as long as you don’t give me ads that slow down my experience’.
 So, consumers are happy and so are advertisers.

+Q] Last year, you mentioned that you would focus on vernacular languages in a big way.
+How has that panned out?
 Yes, vernacular is a big focus and we launched the HT Punjabi website a few weeks back with zero fanfare and zero marketing.
 Yet, we have become the second biggest in terms of monthly active users in Punjabi and we expect that to accelerate further.
 Incidentally, HT, our oldest newspaper, was launched in Punjab, so starting our vernacular digital journey from Punjab also made sense.
 We have plans to launch a website in one more local language in the next few weeks.
 Within the next two years, we will be available in every major Indian local language.